jozzdart/terminice/terminice/README.md

 `terminice` turns prompts, menus, progress, messages, config, themes, fallback behavior, and testing into one cohesive terminal UI layer.
 It is quick for small tools, robust for serious CLIs, and flexible enough to grow with your app.

-Ships with 30+ ready-made components, 11 themes, display modes, fallback policies, test utilities, and custom component hooks.
+Ships with 30+ ready-made components, 11 themes, display modes, fallback policies, test utilities, custom component hooks, and detailed documentation for every tool.
 Use the defaults for speed, or tune the experience so every command in your app feels intentionally designed.

 [Terminice exists because I needed this package myself.](#the-terminice-vision)